Error Handling

 This structured natural language format allows AI to:

-- Understand problem severity
+- Understand the severity of the problem

-- Take action according to suggestions
+- Take action based on the suggestions

 Vibe Coding Practical Scenarios